50 Canadians Reveal What Their “Happy Place” Looks Like

 The Hillman Marsh in Leamington, Ontario, is where Linda Enns is happiest.
 It’s where she’s able to snap some wonderful shots of her feathered friends, like this impressive belted kingfisher.

-Take look at more great Canadian bird photography.
+Take look at more beautiful Canadian birds captured on camera.

 Back to the farm